Start a conversation

 Travel Guide for Trekking in Huaraz

-An outdoor lovers paradise, that awaits all its visitors with absolutely stunning mountain scenery.
+An outdoor lovers paradise awaits all its visitors with absolutely stunning mountain scenery.
 Find sanctuary in the quiet town of Huaraz before venturing to its majestic mountains in the secluded and tranquil Cordillera Mountain Range.

 Huaraz still remains one of the best hidden gems of Peru.
 Only an 8hr drive or 1 hr. flight from the capital city of Lima.
 It is the hiking capital of Peru with some on the biggest peaks in the country.
-The town itself is covered in lush vegetation and surrounded by a winter wonderland spectacle of mountain tops.
-Join one of the many trails that take you to any of the picturesque glacier lagoons and stunning snow brooded mountain vistas.
+The town itself is covered in lush vegetation and surrounded by a wonderland of snowcovered mountain tops.
+Join one of the many trails that take you to any of the picturesque glacier lagoons and stunning snow capped mountain vistas.

-The Cordillera Blanca meaning “White Range” receives very few visitors every year.
+The Cordillera Blanca meaning “White Range” receives very few visitors each year.
 It has five of the most spectacular peaks above 6 000m.
 Also find Huascaran, the highest mountain in Peru, which rises to an astronomical height of 6 768m above sea level.
-Here, trekkers, rock climbers, and mountain bikers have access to world class experiences without mass crowds.
-Even those who prefer day excursions with minimal walking, Huaraz will easily overwhelm you with the region’s natural beauty.
+Here, trekkers, rock climbers, and mountain bikers have access to world class experiences without the crowds.
+Even those who prefer day excursions with minimal walking, Huaraz will overwhelm you with the region’s natural beauty.

 What’s the weather like in Huaraz

-Huaraz has typical tropical mountain climate.
-Usually sunny and dry during the day and cold at nights.
+Huaraz has typical mountain climate.
+Sunny and dry during the day and cold at night.
 Average temperatures range between 11-17°C (52°F/63°F).
 Temperatures rarely reach and exceed 24°C (75°F).
 Dry season is between the months of April and November, commonly referred to as the Andean summer.
 Wet season is from December to March.
-Because of Huaraz´s cold temperatures and high altitude, it is very likely to snow in the mountains during this season.

 Best time to visit